jfederico/recordrtc-rails_annotations/README.md

 ### TO-DO
 * Check to see if newer version of React is behind the bug listed above (EDIT: IT IS)
   * If so, implement newer React code to fix the problem
-* Add validation colors for edit/new pages
-* Add progress bar after upload/edit
+* Add progress bar after upload (no need for edit)
-* Use SweetAlert2 for deleting recordings
 * Find way to size DataTables columns more reasonably
 * Add Delete button to recordrtc show view
 * SEPARATE CONCERNS AGAIN
 * Rename and organize controllers and routes
-* Implement Inspinia theme
+* Use Gon gem to avoid hard-coding form action URLs in the JS
+* Add more documentation for JS
 * Find error in IMS-LTI 2.1.2 gem
 * Standardize by either using only pure JS or only jQuery
 * Separate recordings per user (ask Jesus how to use LTI data to separate user object ownership).
 Also separate recordrtc controller views per user (ex.: user 1 has recordings id 1, 2 and 3, and user 2 has separate recordings id 1, 2, 3 and 4.
 Neither can access each others' edit or show pages)